srobo/runbook/docs/kit/hardware/kit-collation.md

 ## Process

 Each kit must go through the following process.
-Once the CHECKIN task has been performed for a given kit the remaining tasks can be run in parallel - especially the testing of different parts.
+Once the CHECK-IN task has been performed for a given kit the remaining tasks can be run in parallel - especially the testing of different parts.
 The sequence of tasks is the same for all parts, however the specific requirements vary depending upon the part.

-1. [CHECKIN](#checkin) - Unpack each kit and scan its contents into a single location in the Inventory.
+1. [CHECK-IN](#check-in) - Unpack each kit and scan its contents into a single location in the Inventory.
 Any kit expected back from teams but not found is marked as missing.
 1. [VISUAL](#visual) - Visually inspect each part for damage.
 1. [CLEAN](#clean) - Clean each part.
 1. [TEST](#test) - Test each part, where possible.
 1. [CHECKOUT](#checkout) - Pack parts of the same type into boxes and update the Inventory.
-1. [CHASEUP](#chaseup) - \[after event\] Chase up missing parts.
+1. [CHASE-UP](#chase-up) - \[after event\] Chase up missing parts.

 Throughout the process the state of each part is tracked through two fields: `functional_condition` (currently `condition` for backwards compatibility) and `physical_condition`.
 The `functional_condition` field has a value of either `unknown`, `broken` or `working` and is set based upon the outcome of the testing procedure carried out in the TEST task.
 The `physical_condition` field has one of the same three values that the `functional_condition` field can have, but it is set based upon a visual inspection of the part during the VISUAL task.

 We will only ship parts that have both a `functional_condition` and `physical_condition` of `working`.
 After the Kit Collation Event any parts with either a `functional_condition` or `physical_condition` of `broken` will be assessed to see whether they can be repaired or need to be replaced.

-## CHECKIN
+## CHECK-IN

 Tools:
 : Laptop, barcode/QR scanner